vpnagraj/vpnagraj/cv/index.md

 ### Publications

 - Allen, A., Ko, T. and Nagraj V.P.
-(2016)"ILPPP Data Corner: National Mental Health Services Survey".
+(2016)"ILPPP Data Corner: National Mental Health Services Survey Virginia Summary".
 Developments in Mental Health Law: The Institute of Law, Psychiatry & Public Policy — The University of Virginia, 35 (3), 20-26.

-Virginia Summary
 - Nagraj, V.P and Nunemaker, M.S (2015) Analyzing Library Services Using Customer Relationship Managment Data and R Programming In S. Lessick (Ed.)
 "Enhancing library impact through technology".
 (2015).
 Journal of the Medical Library Association : JMLA, 103(4), 222–231. http://doi.org/10.3163/1536-5050.103.4.015

 - Parker, A., Nagraj V.P. and Moody, D. (2014).
 Exit as Strategy: Web Services as the New Websites for Many Libraries In K. Varnum (Ed.), _The Top Technologies Every Librarian Needs to Know: A LITA Guide_ (pp. 67-84).
 Chicago, IL: ALA TechSource.